- Section 194J - TDS on Fees for Professional or Technical Services

 Why Section 194R is introduced?

-The introduction of the new Section 194R within the Income Tax Act serves a pivotal role in curbing potential tax leakages within businesses and professions.
-Instances had arisen where certain companies claimed expenses under Section 37 of the Income Tax Act for business promotions while concurrently providing various gifts, perks, or benefits to their distributors, dealers, or channel partners.
+Section 194R was introduced to close loopholes that businesses and professionals were taking advantage of.
+Instances had arisen where certain companies claimed expenses under Section 37 of the Income Tax Act for business promotions while also providing various gifts, perks, or benefits to their distributors, dealers, or channel partners.
 These benefits were often presented in compliance with agreements or customary business practices, with the company incurring Income Tax benefits based on these expenses.

 For example, a restaurant provides dinner reservations to a social media influencer to review them.
 The restaurant would then record these expenditures in its profit and loss account, subsequently seeking an Income Tax advantage.
 However, the beneficiaries of such benefits often fail to report them in their income tax returns, as they are in the form of non-cash benefits, leading to the submission of inaccurate income particulars.